Best antivirus: Keep your Windows PC safe from spyware, Trojans, malware, and more

 Our recommendations strike a balance between excellent protection, a worthwhile selection of features, and minimal impact on your PC’s performance.
 You can read about how we test antivirus suites below.

-Updated 9/13/18 to include our review of Bitdefender Total Security 2019, which offers some great improvements, including a bundled VPN.
-See the bottom of the page for all of our antivirus software reviews.
+Updated 11/05/18 to include our review of Avast Premier 2019.
+Scroll to the end of the article to find links for all of our antivirus software reviews.

 Latest antivirus and security news